redhat-performance/jetlag/docs/bastion-deploy-bm.md

 # Applies to sno clusters
 sno_node_count:

-# Lab Network type, applies to sno cluster_type only
-# Set this variable if you want to host your SNO cluster on lab public routable
-# VLAN network, set this ONLY if you have public routable VLAN enabled in your
-# scalelab cloud
-public_vlan: false

 # Versions are controlled by this release image.
 If you want to change images
 # you must stop and rm all assisted-installer containers on the bastion and rerun
 # the setup-bastion step in order to setup your bastion's assisted-installer to